aglaszuk/Polygenic_Adaptation_Heliosperma/README.md

 # Polygenic_Adaptation_Heliosperma
-This repository contains the commented pipeline and scripts that are needed to reproduce the results in the preprint Szukala et al (2021) and will still be subjected to changes until publication.
+This repository contains the scripts that are needed to reproduce the results in the preprint Szukala et al (2021) and will still be subjected to changes until publication.